 Local Dirt Roles and Responsibilities

 Note: Local Dirt Events are designed to allow multiple teams to come together to organize and support.
-Hosting an event should not fall on one team or coach.
+Hosting an event should not fall on one team or one coach.
+In fact, in order to meet NICA event organization standards it is required that trained staff critically examine all event aspects to ensure the best and safest possible experience for our participants.
 This is a group effort that a few coaches, parents, and volunteers from neighboring teams can pull off.
 Local Dirts are a great way for you to plug others in your local riding community into PICL too.

 This document contains a list of roles required for Local Dirt events and the primary responsibilities of each.
 PICL staff will work with you, as part of the application process, to determine roles and sort through the responsibilities.

 Unlike statewide races, Local Dirt formats give us much more flexibility in selecting venues.
 With fewer riders, these events require less space for parking (always a challenge for big events) or infield area.

 Also, adventure-style rides and time trials almost entirely eliminate the need for passing zones.
 Even short-format XC races and relays (with shorter distances and fewer riders on course at any time) allow us to be more creative in finding courses.
 Many places that would not work for a statewide race, in fact, may be perfect for Local Dirt events.